lich-uct/molpher-lib/molpher-lib/docs/source/usage/glossary.rst

     common headers
         Located in :file:`commons/` folder in the repository root, these header files are shared between `Molpher-backend project`, `Molpher-lib project` and the frontend.

+    SAScore.dat
+        The data file used for computation of the syntetic feasability scores.

+    similarity measure
+        A similarity measure measures similarity between two molecules using a `molecular fingerprint`.

+    molecular fingerprint
+        Molecular fingerprints are binary strings that encode certain structural features of a molecule.